cacmartinez/buildpipe-buildkite-plugin/README.md

 -   The env variable `BUILDPIPE_SCOPE: project` tells buildpipe to generate a step for each project if that project changed.
 -   The `skip` option will skip any step label matching `deploy*`.
+-   The `exclude_path` option will exclude paths that would have otherwise match paths or subpaths defined in the `path` option.
 -   The env variable `BUILDPIPE_PROJECT_PATH` is created by buildpipe as the project\'s path.
 If multiple paths are specified for a project, it\'s the first path.